 Who is to know the truth?
 And who is to know and what imagery will touch our hearts now in this modern time, perhaps when we take some time out to swim in the beautiful blue waters of Crete, if we are really quiet and alert, we might see a mermaid swimming by in the crystal clear waters, and if we are lucky, we could ask her...

-Some excellent titles regarding Cretan mythology and Greek mythology are available for sale below.
+Some excellent titles regarding Cretan mythology and Greek mythology are available below.

-The hotel named Vritomartis in the south of Crete is named after this Goddess.
+The small Cretan village with a nearby resort named Vritomartis in the south of Crete are named after this Goddess.
 This naturist resort on a beautiful coast is isolated and remote, scenic and private.

 Call it nudist, call it naturist, the beach and pool areas are 'clothing optional', the resort has been operating since 1989 in one of the remotest corners of Crete, with small and beautiful beaches named Filaki, and Agios Charalambos at Ammoudi recognised clothing optional beaches in Crete.